Program Description The Master's in Counseling: Addiction program

 counselors.
 Students will gain knowledge and experience in research, testing

-procedures, career development, consulting, counseling theories,
+procedures, career development, consulting, counseling theories, ethics,

-with concentrations in Addiction Counseling, Clinical Mental Health, and School Counseling.
+concentrations in Clinical Mental Health, and School Counseling.
 Click here for

 details and locations.

 Research Opportunities and Assistantships

-Department of Counseling and Special Education (CSE) for
+communities through the Counseling and Special Education (CSE) for

 eligible to apply for professional development funds to attend professional

-Summer and Fall admission, and September 1 for Spring admission each year.
+Summer and Fall admission, and September 1 for Spring admission

 You must hold a baccalaureate or equivalent

 degree from a regionally accredited institution with a cumulative GPA of at

 least 2.7.
 Admission may be considered if your GPA is less than 2.7.